Skip to Content

 Stability

-TtscCompiler, the result types, and ITtscCompilerContext are the public programmatic surface.
+TtscCompiler, TtscService, the result types, and ITtscCompilerContext are the public programmatic surface.
 CLI launchers, binary resolution helpers, project config parsing utilities, and native build helpers stay internal, depending on them will break.
 The package exports field enforces this.

 Last updated on